 VOIP has its own dialer and uses a separate list of contacts for calling.
 While VoLte uses the dialer from the phone and has access to all phone contacts.

 In VoIP, the user experience is different, while receiving and making calls.
 In VoLTE, the user experience is the same as on any other network.

 Convert a phone from LTE to Volte:

 The first step is to check if a phone supports LTE.
 This means it supports 4G data.
 This you can check in settings for the type of network connection it can support.
 If there is the only option for 2G/3G then the phone does not support LTE.
 In this situation, only a new phone will be the option for VoLTE.
 It is not that you can change any hardware inside the device to enhance it for LTE.

-Doing online research based on the phone model you can also get the supported features.
-Here is the list of phones support the feature.
+By doing online research based on the phone model you can also get the supported features.
+Here is the list of phones that support the feature.

 Non-LTE phone to VolLTE conversion Android and iPhone: